Cooperative AI Contest

 Aims and Focus

 In collaboration with colleagues from Google DeepMind, MIT, UC Berkeley, and UCL, the Cooperative AI Foundation is excited to present the Concordia Contest as part of NeurIPS 2024.
-This contest challenges participants to advance the cooperative intelligence of language model (LM) agents in intricate, text-based environments, based on the recently proposed Concordia framework.
+This contest challenges participants to advance the cooperative intelligence of language model (LM) agents in rich, text-based environments, based on the recently released Concordia framework which uses language models to create open-ended worlds similar to tabletop role-playing games.

 The field of cooperative AI focuses on enhancing the cooperative intelligence of AI systems.
 We define an agent's cooperative intelligence as its ability to achieve its goals in ways that also promote social welfare, across diverse environments and partners.
 The Concordia Contest presents a variety of scenarios where agents must engage in cooperative behaviour to attain high returns.
 These scenarios test skills such as promise-keeping, negotiation, reciprocity, reputation, partner choice, compromise, and sanctioning.